-Immigration officers will no longer also be police officers.
+Immigration officers will no longer have the powers of police officers.
 Police officers will continue to be able to act as immigration officers.
 Immigration capacity will also continue to be augmented when necessary through additional auxiliary officers.
 The Head of Customs and Immigration will be responsible for the training of immigration officers.